kristofre/perform2021-vhot-auto-remediation/auto-remediation/content/01_environment_setup/05_oneagent_deployment/README.md

     ansible-galaxy install dynatrace.oneagent
     ```

-1. Add your dynatrace environment URL and PAAS token to the yaml file on the `ansible` directory:
+1. Add your dynatrace environment (without https://) and PAAS token to the yaml file on the `ansible` directory:

     ```bash
     cd ~/ansible/